converseai/smartsheet-plugin-sdk/docs/responses.md

 <dt><a href="#TEXTResponse">TEXTResponse</a> ⇐ <code><a href="#HTTPResponse">HTTPResponse</a></code></dt>
 <dd><p>An HTTPResponse with a return type of <code>TEXT</code>.
  Use this response to return TEXT from a function.
-If this type of response is used then <code>value</code> is expected to be a string with a valid String.
+If this type of response is used then <code>value</code> is expected to be a string with a valid string.
  This object also sets the Content-Type for HTTP calls to <code>text/plain</code>.</p>
 </dd>
 <dt><a href="#XMLResponse">XMLResponse</a> ⇐ <code><a href="#HTTPResponse">HTTPResponse</a></code></dt>